The Purpose of NetVUE

 Daniel can be reached at dmeyers@cic.edu or (646) 322-9563.

-Rachel Pickett
+Rachel F. Pickett

 Rachel Pickett is the NetVUE webinar coordinator.
 This part-time position includes developing, promoting, and managing NetVUE webinars on various topics throughout the year, as well as hosting informal gathering for NetVUE leaders from time to time.
 Rachel holds a faculty position as professor of psychology and department chair at Concordia University Wisconsin, where her academic interests include college student development and the role of vocational discernment.
 She is also a licensed psychologist.
 Rachel participated in the NetVUE faculty seminar on Teaching Vocation Exploration in 2017 and has contributed to the Vocation Matters blog.
 She completed her BA at Clarke University and her MA and PhD degrees in counseling psychology from Southern Illinois University–Carbondale.